Today: find()/slice practice, text files, file-reading, crazycat example program

 $ python3 crazycat.py -crazy poem.txt rOSES aRE rED vIOLETS aRE bLUE tHIS dOES nOT rHYME

-Here print_file_crazy(), similar to print_file_plain() but passes each line through the crazy_line() function before printing.
+Here is print_file_crazy(), similar to print_file_plain() but passes each line through the crazy_line() function before printing.